SPUR-TECH/Any-And-All/README.md

 The Logo will take the user back to the home page.
 I've also added the Home link along side the All products, Clothing, Homeware and Special offers Categories in the nav links which light up when hovered or clicked to make it simple for all levels of user's
 It has a search bar for searching anything on the site quickly using keywords.
-The large dark footer makes the blue really pop for easy guidance to links.
+The large dark footer makes the blue really pop for easy guidance to links and can be found on all pages.

 ![Landing page](documentation/readme/any-and-all-homepage1.jpg)
 ![Landing page](documentation/readme/any-and-all-homepage2.jpg)